StreamTable: An Area Proportional Visualization for Tables with Flowing Streams: Abstract

 \section{Abstract}

-Let $M$ be an $r\times c$ table with each cell weighted by a nonzero positive number.
-A StreamTable visualization of $M$ represents the columns as non-overlapping vertical streams and the rows as horizontal stripes such that the area of intersection between a column and a row is equal to the weight of the corresponding cell.
+Let $M$ be a two-dimensional table with each cell weighted by a nonzero positive number.
+A StreamTable visualization of $M$ represents the columns as non-overlapping vertical streams and the rows as horizontal stripes such that the intersection between a stream and a stripe is a rectangle with area equal to the weight of the corresponding cell.
 To avoid large wiggle of the streams, it is desirable to keep the consecutive cells in a stream to be adjacent.
 Let $B$ be the smallest axis-aligned bounding box containing the StreamTable.
 Then the difference between the area of $B$ and the sum of the weights is referred to as the excess area.

-We examine the complexity of optimizing various table aesthetics (minimizing excess area, or maximizing cell adjacencies in streams) in a StreamTable visualization. \begin{itemize} \item If the row permutation is fixed and the row heights are given as a part of the input, then we provide an $O(rc)$-time algorithm that optimizes these aesthetics. \item If the row permutation is fixed but the row heights can be chosen, then we discuss a technique to compute an aesthetic StreamTable by solving a quadratically constrained quadratic program, followed by iterative improvements. \item If row permutations can be chosen, then we show that it is NP-hard to find a row permutation that optimizes the area or adjacency aesthetics. \end{itemize}
+We attempt to optimize various StreamTable aesthetics (e.g., minimizing excess area, or maximizing cell adjacencies in streams). \begin{itemize} \item If the row permutation is fixed and the row heights are given, then we give an $O(rc)$-time algorithm to optimizes these aesthetics, where $r$ and $c$ are the number of rows and columns, respectively. \item If the row permutation is fixed but the row heights can be chosen, then we discuss a technique to compute an aesthetic (but not necessarily optimal) StreamTable by solving a quadratically-constrained quadratic program, followed by iterative improvements.
+If the row heights are restricted to be integers, then we prove the problem to be NP-hard. \item If the row permutations can be chosen, then we show that it is NP-hard to find a row permutation that optimizes the area or adjacency aesthetics. \end{itemize}